 This product appealed because it can be sprayed on to closed eyelids which is much easier than fiddling about with eye drops, and it doesn't disturb eye make-up so it's easy to use at work.

-It's apparently a hit with supermodel Erin O'Connor, who's said that she regards it an essential part of her travel pack, as it can help counter eye dryness often encountered during flights because of air conditioning.
+It's apparently a hit with supermodel Erin O'Connor, who's said that she regards it an essential part of her travel pack, as it can help counter eye dryness often encountered during flights because

 I was told by optometrist Sarah Farrant that the eye spray can "help repair the lipid layer and relieve the uncomfortable feeling of tired eyes".